menu

 People

-In addition, if you're a regular supporter of the arts and enjoy outings to the theatre, weekend boutique-ing, or even a finely aged wine with dinner, than you're in good company with the people of the Holly Park neighborhood.
-This neighborhood is uniquely immersed with more "urban sophisticates" than 99.0% of neighborhoods across the country.
+If you're a regular supporter of the arts and enjoy outings to the theatre, weekend boutique-ing, or even a finely aged wine with dinner, than you're in good company with the people of the Holly Park neighborhood.
+This neighborhood is uniquely immersed with more "urban sophisticates" than 99.5% of neighborhoods across the country.
 The people here truly stand out as a class among their own.
 They are an exclusive community characterized by refined tastes, cultural inclinations, and the means to live well.
 Urban sophisticates live a big city lifestyle, whether or not they live in or near a big city.
 They are educated executives or managers by week, and serial patrons of the arts by weekend.
 If this lifestyle pertains to you, than you'll certainly feel right at home in the Holly Park neighborhood.

-Also, the first thing that you'll notice if you moved to this neighborhood is that an astounding 3.0% of the households are same sex couples.
+In addition, the first thing that you'll notice if you moved to this neighborhood is that an astounding 3.0% of the households are same sex couples.
 According to NeighborhoodScout's analysis, this is a higher proportion of same sex households than in 99.0% of the neighborhoods in America.
 This is one indicator that this neighborhood is likely a gay-friendly neighborhood.
 So if you are looking for such a neighborhood, the Holly Park neighborhood should definitely be on your list of places to consider.

 Real Estate